grafana/grafana/docs/sources/developers/plugins/sign-a-plugin.md

 For more information on how to install a public plugin, refer to [Install Grafana plugins]({{< relref "../../administration/plugin-management#install-a-plugin" >}}).

-If you intend to only use the plugin within your organization, you can to sign it under a _private_ [signature level](#plugin-signature-levels).
+If you intend to only use the plugin within your organization, you can sign it under a _private_ [signature level](#plugin-signature-levels).

 ## Generate an API key